-Using the information available to you about your student, create a narrative with the components identified below.
-Head each section of the document with the corresponding component.
-Within each indicated section or heading, include the component and a separate subheading for your rationale.
+Using the information available to you about your student, create a summary with the components identified below.
+Use the summary sheet distributed in class.

 Component A: Present Level of Academic Achievement and Functional Performance (PLOP) CEC/IGC Standards 2 & 3